PROMYS India Faculty

 Professor Parthanil Roy

-Professor Parthanil Roy will teach a seminar for advanced and returning students at PROMYS India 2024.
+Professor Parthanil Roy taught a seminar for advanced and returning students at PROMYS India 2024.

 Professor Roy is Professor in the Statistics and Mathematics Unit at the Indian Statistical Institute Bangalore and a Fellow of Indian Academy of Sciences.
 His research interests are stable random fields, extreme value theory, branching random walks, and ergodic theory.
 He earned his PhD in 2007 from the School of Operations Research and Information Engineering at Cornell University.
 Since then, he has taught at ETH Zurich, Michigan State University, and the Indian Statistical Institute Kolkata before moving to the Indian Statistical Institute Bangalore in 2017.